-We are privileged in Port Phillip East Presbytery to have five of the six university chaplains that Synod supports.
+We are privileged in Port Phillip East Presbytery to have two university chaplains that Synod supports.
 Now when we say "support", we actually mean each of these chaplains is supported and released to do ministry in these settings by the congregation who employs them.
-Here in PPE we have all our chaplains connected with Monash University, shared over three campuses - Clayton, Caulfield and Peninsula.
+Here in PPE our chaplains are connected with Monash University, shared over three campuses - Clayton, Caulfield and Peninsula.
+(Frankston).